Affordable vaccinations can save lives

 Depending on your pet’s environment and lifestyle, there are other vaccinations that you may consider.

 At Brisbane Pet Surgery, we vaccinate thousands of pets every year.
-Drawing on over 45 years’ experience, we are experts in vaccinating cats, dogs, kittens and puppies in Melbourne.
-We also vaccinate a number of pocket pets, including rabbits, rats and ferrets.
+Drawing on over 45 years’ experience, we are experts in vaccinating cats, dogs, kittens and puppies in Brisbane.

 Vaccinating your pet is as easy as booking an appointment.
 We administer vaccines as part of our standard check-up or as a dedicated visit specifically for vaccinations.
 If you have any queries over which vaccine is right for your pet and when they are needed, please don’t hesitate to call our team and we will help you through the process.